Leverhulme Early Career Fellow

-- Ethnic, national and religious identity formation and how this interacts with the development of sectarianisms.
+- Ethnic, national and religious identity formation and how this interacts with the mobilisation of sectarianism and communal/minority politics.

-- The role of identity in constructing relations of power in the Middle East, especially the concept of 'Arabness' and the use of Arab/Non-Arab 'othering' discourses in relations between Iran and the Arab World.
+- The role of identity in constructing relations of power in the Middle East.

-- Cultural history and history of modern Arab intellectual discourse, particularly on secularism, liberalism and the nation.
+- Cultural history and the history of modern Arab intellectual discourse, particularly on secularism, liberalism and the nation.